NextGenVest/challenge/README.md

 Your challenge is to build a widget to help you vizualize which scholarship you will pick.
 - Widget 1:
   - This widget should be a chart or a similar tool to help you vizualize the loan payment over time.
 The widget should have as inputs a scholarship amount, interest, loan period (in months).
-  - This widget should also show me current interest rates for student loans you can use [this site](https://studentaid.ed.gov/sa/types/loans/interest-rates) or an api of your choice.
+  - This widget should also show me current interest rates for student loans.
+You can use [this site](https://studentaid.ed.gov/sa/types/loans/interest-rates) or an API of your choice.

 #### Challenge gotchas
 1. Your widgets should be angular components.